-Electricity flows in two ways; either in alternating current (AC) or in direct current (DC).
-Electricity or 'current' is nothing more than moving electrons along a conductor, like a wire, that have been harnessed for energy.
-Therefore, the difference between AC and DC has to do with the direction in which the electrons flow.
+Electricity flows in two ways: either in an alternating current (AC) or in a direct current (DC).
+Electricity or "current" is nothing but the movement of electrons through a conductor, like a wire.
+The difference between AC and DC lies in the direction in which the electrons flow.
 In DC, the electrons flow steadily in a single direction, or "forward."
-In AC, electrons keep switching directions, sometimes going "forwards" and then going "backwards."
+In AC, electrons keep switching directions, sometimes going "forward" and then going "backward."

 |Alternating Current||Direct Current|